Warum Kokosnektar gesünder ist als Industriezucker

 What is coconut nectar?

-Nutrient profile – More than just sweet
+Nutritional profile – More than just sweet

-Coconut nectar is not only a sweetener but also provides important micronutrients and bioactive compounds:
+Coconut nectar is not only a sweetener, but also provides important micronutrients and bioactive compounds:

 • Antioxidants : Polyphenols and flavonoids – protect cells from oxidative stress